addania/coding/src/pages/Adding_CSS_to_React.md

 2) use styling inline in JS file.

 > Open your index.js file.
-IN the tag where you want to apply your styles write style={{}} and add your style in between of the brackets.
+In the tag where you want to apply your styles write style={{}} and add your style in between of the brackets.
 First pair of brackets means we are injecting JSX to the html, second pair of brackets means that what we are inputting there is in fact an object.
 Multiple styles needs to be separated by comma (just like in any other object).
-Please make sure you do not type styles (plural) instead of style (singular) Correct is style (singular).
+Please make sure you do not type styles (plural) instead of style (singular).
+Correct is style (singular).
 Please make sure that everything that in CSS uses minus (example: margin-left) must be inline without the minus and camelCased (example: marginLeft).
 Plus there must always be quotation marks even if in the CSS there wouldnt be.
 Full example:
 ```
 <video  style={{width:"500px", display: "block", marginLeft: "auto", marginRight:"auto"}} controls>
 ```